-You can have all the motivation and determination in the world, but it can be easily wasted if you do not take the time to set a good goal for yourself and your language learning.
-Often, people fail because they are unclear about what it is that they really want and don't consider the necessary steps to get there.
+You can have all the motivation and determination in the world, but it can be easily wasted if you don't set a good goal for your language learning.
+Often, people fail because they are unclear about what they want and don't consider the necessary steps to get there.

 Let's take a look at why this goal will probably fail:

 "This time, I'll study really hard and be better."

 But, this goal will probably succeed: